htcondor/htcondor/docs/version-history/development-release-series-89.rst

   to import and not just ``True`` or ``False``.
   :ticket:`7572`

-- HTCondor now allows Scitokens tickets and Kerberos/AFS credentials to be enabled on the same machine.
+- HTCondor now allows SciTokens tickets and Kerberos/AFS credentials to be enabled on the same machine.
 This involves some changes to the way these two features are configured.  *condor_store_cred* and the python bindings has new commands to allow Kerberos/AFS credentials to be stored